ToshioCP/Gtk4-tutorial/sec3.md

     gtk_box_set_homogeneous (GTK_BOX (box), TRUE);

 The first argument arranges children vertically.
-The second argument is sizes between children.
+The second argument is the size between children.
 The next function fills a box with children, giving them equal space.

 After that, two buttons `btn1` and `btn2` are generated and the signal handlers are set.